-The earthenware plaque decorated in the 17th century tradition in sepia with the view of De Oude Kerk (The Old Church) on the Oude Zijds Voorburgwal in Amsterdam.
+The earthenware plaque decorated in the 18th century tradition as Encre de Chine in sepia with the view of De Oude Kerk (The Old Church) on the Oude Zijds Voorburgwal in Amsterdam.
 Surrrounded with a rim with stylized flowers.
 After a drawing from Claes Jansz.
 Visscher, from: "Beschrijvingh van alle de Nederlanden” by Guicciardini.
 Published in 1612 in Amsterdam by Willem Janszoon Blaeu in 1612.

 Signed on the back in underglaze sepia with: